 Here they acknowledge the older definition prior to lack of belief in gods.
 I believe the biggest issue atheists have is the negative connotations we ascribe to words such as ‘belief’ and ‘faith’ and as such we misconstruct these words.

 How often have you head one of us say, ‘I don’t believe in evolution I accept the facts’ – yes, and if we accept the facts we believe them to be true.
 It isn’t making it a belief system, nor is it making it a religion.
 I believe the evidence that points to the fact that I am a human.
 Is that a belief system?
+I believe I write under the name Davidian.
+Is that a belief system?

-Simply with faith.
+Similarly this is done with faith.
 Realistically faith is just trust, but when people hear the word faith they think of spiritual faith.
 In that essence we redefine faith to be trust minus credible evidence plus hope/wishful thinking.
 The problem here is when we return to reality and say “I (have faith/believe) the bridge won’t collapse as we go over it” we make the mistake of thinking folks are talking in a spiritual sense and get pedantic over a distinction between the terms.

 A Note on Greek